|Course Length:||3 Years Full-Time|

 Hold the Front Page explores news values and how news decisions are made in relation to the type of media outlet.
 The module encourages you to acquire a knowledge and appreciation of news in the broader sense.
 You will start to understand the news agenda and how journalistic decisions are made in order to target a variety of news outlets in an effective way.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either BUS1025 Designing for an Online Presence or MED1414 Hold the Front Page.

 BUS2017 Research Methods for Business (20 credits)

 Research Methods for Business are crucial to personal, academic and vocational development.
 Employers are increasingly looking for graduates who have specific skills, including those significantly developed through learning about methods of research.
 This module introduces these methods and considers how they are required to undertake specific academic projects, enhance knowledge and understanding, and address specific business issues and practical managerial problems.